 We recommend combing through each of the reasons we described here to get to the bottom of why you have a case of grainy dog poop on your hands.
 Is it merely a matter of your dog’s curiosity?
 Or do you suspect they could have tapeworms or another medical condition?

 Taking your dog to the veterinarian is sometimes necessary to treat their grainy poop.
-If you’re on the fence about whether a trip to the vet is a good idea, we encourage you to do so.
+If you’re on the fence about whether a trip to the vet is a good idea, we encourage you to err on the side of caution.

 You will also like: